ibm-cloud-docs/power-iaas/modifying-instance.md

 2. Select the new value and size for the VSI memory, cores, and virtual cores.
 The total estimated cost for the new selection is displayed for your review.
 3. Click the terms and conditions link to read the IBM Cloud Terms of Use.
 To continue, select the **I agree to the Terms and conditions** checkbox and click **Save**.

-    If the VSI that you are editing is in inactive state, you can change the **Core type** to Dedicated, Shared uncapped shared, or Shared capped.
+    If the VSI that you are editing is in an inactive state, you can change the **Core type** to Dedicated, Shared uncapped shared, or Shared capped.
     {: tip}

 ### Adding or removing additional software licenses for an IBM i-based VSI